-Yes, the TLS uses the Mode C only for aircraft surveillance plots.
-For precision approaches, the TLS determines the altitude geometrically from transponder response signals received at sensors adjacent to the runway to provide the highest accuracy glideslope.
-Mode C responses have an error budget that is of insufficient accuracy for vertical approach guidance.
+Yes, the TLS uses the Mode C for aircraft surveillance but not for guidance as Mode C elevation data is not accurate enough to support a precision approach.
+For instrument or GCA guidance,

+, the TLS determines the altitude geometrically from transponder response signals received at sensors adjacent to the runway to provide the highest accuracy glideslope.